 Q: What happens once I’ve applied for a full-time further education (FE) course online?

-A: You will get an email confirming we have received your application, you will then be invited in to a Course Information Day (actually only an evening!
-4.30pm – 7pm).
+A: You will get an email confirming we have received your application, you will then be invited in to an Information Sharing Appointment (ISA).

 A: You will find out a lot more about your course and you may be asked to complete an aptitude test or assessment (we’ll let you know if that’s the case for you).
 We look forward to meeting you!